-Management of Radiation and Radioactive Material Objective To avoid contamination of the environment or risk to human health during demolition, construction, commissioning and post-handover operation.
+Management of Radiati ion and Radioactive Material Objective To avoid contamination of the environment or risk to human health during demolition, construction, commissioning and post-handover operation.
 Management Strategy Site induction to make personnel aware of the radiation-specific design and construction requirements of the Medical Imaging building and any other location where radiation-related activities will be required during operation of the facility.
-Regulation 2013 before commencement of construction works and again before commencement of hospital operation by a suitably qualified radiation consultant.
-Control Measures Project Manager shall ensure: • Site induction makes personnel aware of the radiation-specific design and construction requirements of the Medical Imaging building and any other location where radiation-related activities will be required during operation of the facility. • Prior to the release of the certificate under Section 109R of the EP&A Act 1979, certification of design compliance with the Radiation Control Act 1990 and Radiation Control Regulation 2013 is provided to the certifying authority. • Construction works are undertaken in accordance with the Radiation Shielding Assessment Report (dated 22/04/2016 by Radiation Services Group, received as part of the tender documentation). • Prior to commencement of hospital operation, certification from a suitably qualitied radiation consultant is provided to verify that the construction of the work satisfies all relevant requirements.
-All subcontractors engaged by Watpac are to ensure: • They are aware of the radiation-specific design and construction requirements of the Medical Imaging building and any other location where radiation-related activities will be required during operation of the facility as detailed in the site induction. • Their works are undertaken in accordance with the Radiation Shielding Assessment Report (dated 22/04/2016 by Radiation Services Group, received as part of the tender documentation), as well as the Radiation Control Act 1990 and Radiation Control Regulation 2013 .
-Performance Indicators Certifications of compliance received.
-Works to be partified by a guitably gualified radiation consultant, partifications to be Reporting works to be certified by a suitably qualified radiation consultant, certifications to be provided to the Principal.
-Reference Work Health and Safety Regulation 2011 (NSW) Radiation Control Act 1990 Radiation Control Regulation 2013 Radiation Shielding Assessment Report (dated 22/04/2016 by Radiation Services Group, received as part of the tender documentation) REF Conditions: 7, 13, 28
+Certification of compliance with the Radiation Control Act 1990 and Radiation Control Regulation 2013 before commencement of construction works and again before commencement of hospital operation by a suitably qualified radiation consultant.
+Control Measures Project Manager shall ensure: Site induction makes personnel aware of the radiation-specific design and construction requirements of the Medical Imaging building and any other location where radiation-related activities will be required during operation of the facility.
+Prior to the release of the certificate under Section 109R of the EP&A Act 1979 certification of design compliance with the Radiation Control Act 1990 and Radiation Control Regulation 2013 is provided to the certifying authority.
+Construction works are undertaken in accordance with the Radiation Shielding Assessment Report (dated 22/04/2016 by Radiation Services Group, received as part of the tender documentation).
+Prior to commencement of hospital operation, certification from a suitably qualitied radiation consultant is provided to verify that the construction of the work satisfies al relevant requirements.
+All subcontractors engaged by Watpac are to ensure: They are aware of the radiation-specific design and construction requirements of the Medical Imaging building and any other location where radiation-related activities will be required during operation of the facility as detailed in the site induction.
+Their works are undertaken in accordance with the Radiation Shielding Assessmen Report (dated 22/04/2016 by Radiation Services Group, received as part of the tender documentation), as well as the Radiation Control Act 1990 and Radiation Control Regulation 2013.
+Performance Indicators Certifications of compliance received.No incidents or complaints.
+Reporting Works to be certified by a suitably qualified radiation consultant; certifications to be provided to the Principal.
+Reference Work Health and Safety Regulation 2017 (NSW) Radiation Control Act 1990 Radiation Control Regulation 2013 Radiation Shielding Assessment Report (dated 22/04/2016 by Radiation Services Group, received as part of the tender documentation) REF Conditions: 7, 11, 12, 13, 14, 28

-Aspect 5.14 Landscape Mainten ance Objective Avoid, control, or minimise damage to landscaped areas within the contractor's site boundary and associated loss of amenity for hospital users/stakeholders.
-Management Strategy • Site environmental induction to address preservation of landscaped areas that are within the contractor's site boundary but are not targeted for construction/demolition works.
+Aspect 5.14 Landscape Mainter nance Objective Avoid, control, or minimise damage to landscaped areas within the contractor's site boundary and associated loss of amenity for hospital users/stakeholders.
+Management Strategy Site environmental induction to address preservation of landscaped areas that are within the contractor's site boundary but are not targeted for construction/demolition works.
 Allow for landscaping subcontractor to make good any damaged landscaped areas that are not included with the scope of works for new landscaping.
 Control Measures All subcontractors engaged by Watpac are to ensure: Vehicles are not driven or parked on landscaped areas.
 Landscaped areas are not used as materials storage areas.
 Performance Indicators Visual observance of landscaped areas.
 Reporting Daily monitoring reflected in daily site diary entries when required.
 Weekly Inspections undertaken and recorded on the Weekly Environment Inspection Form, in accordance with Aspect 5.2 above.
 Reference Protection of the Environment Operations Act 1997 (NSW) Environmental Planning and Assessment Act 1979 (NSW) Native Vegetation Act 2003 (NSW) SSD Conditions: D8, E7 REF Conditions: 27